Wyoming Rule: Under the 2020 U.S. census

 The chart set out below identifies the number of House seats that would be given to the respective states if the Wyoming Rule were to be implemented using the population numbers from the 2020 United States census.

 South Dakota with its two seats and an average of 443,885 people per seat would have the most seats per capita.
 North Dakota's lone seat (779,702 people per seat) would have the fewest seats per capita.
 This gives a ratio of 1 to 1.75654 between greatest and smallest number of persons per seat.
-(By comparison, it will be 1 to 1.82574 for the lone seat of Delaware (990,837 per seat) and Montana's two seats (542,704 per seat).)
+By comparison, it will be 1 to 1.82574 for the lone seat of Delaware (990,837 per seat) and Montana's two seats (542,704 per seat).

-States with only one seat which fall short of getting an extra seat in the House include North Dakota, Alaska, and Vermont (and by definition, Wyoming).
-On the other hand, states with only one seat which manage to secure an extra seat include Delaware and South Dakota.